kenatiod/MUT/Understanding Machine Understanding.md

 - **Transparency and interpretability**: The MUTT places a strong emphasis on the AI's ability to provide clear explanations and justifications for its responses and actions.
 This helps to promote transparency and interpretability, enabling humans to better understand the reasoning behind the AI's decisions (Lipton, 2018; Wilks, 2007).

-By addressing these key limitations of previous approaches, the MUTT aims to provide a more rigorous, informative, and future-proof framework for evaluating the understanding capabilities of AI systems (Hernández-Orallo, 2017).
+By addressing these limitations of previous approaches, the MUTT aims to provide a more rigorous, informative, and future-proof framework for evaluating the understanding capabilities of AI systems (Hernández-Orallo, 2017).
 As Anh, Bassam, and CASPAR continue to refine and apply this framework in their research, they hope to shed new light on the nature of machine understanding and pave the way for more advanced and reliable AI systems.

 ### 4.5 --Marching Orders